mandemmike/AI-PASS/README.md

 ### What is the project?

-The project is about machine learning to develop a data-intensive AI application.
+The project is to develop a data-intensive AI application in machine learning (ML(DL)).
 Base on the given requirements and our drawn implications, we have decided to create a age and gender detection application by creating an image classification model.
 Usually we can all discern the age group of a person they belong to, as soon as we look at the face.
 It is quite easy to say if the person is young, old or middle-aged.
-In this AI project, we built the age and gender web detector that can approximately predict the age and gender of the person (head/face) in an aligned and cropped picture by creating/using a deep learning age and gender detection CNN [(Convolutional Neural Network)](https://en.wikipedia.org/wiki/Convolutional_neural_network) model.
+In this AI project, we built the age and gender web detector that can approximately predict the age and gender of the person (a profile face image) in an aligned and cropped picture by creating/using a deep learning age and gender detection CNN [(Convolutional Neural Network)](https://en.wikipedia.org/wiki/Convolutional_neural_network) model.

 Intended users and few example areas of age and gender detection technology: